fwyc0573/Tango/README.md

     - req_generator -> `reqGenerator_run.py`
 - Observe: We have provided some observation interfaces in the main script.

 ## Version
 - v0.1 beta

+## Notes
+- Tango architecture is developed for supporting cri-dockerd-based K8S clusters.
+As the container runtime for K8S is transitioning to containerd in the near future, we are actively expanding Tango to support a wider range of scenarios.

+- In the containerized scenarios of the PPIO Edge Cloud Enterprise, more application containers are deployed in a stable manner on servers (without frequent active migration or horizontal scaling).
+Therefore, Tango maintains the traffic load of containerized applications based on the deployment level (the architecture maintains the Pod's ID).
+We are expanding Tango to enable better implementation of traffic load at the service level.